On This Day In Judy Garland’s Life And Career – November 28

 “There is doubtless no performer in the business today who can dramatize blues or ballads with tragic overtones like Judy Garland.
 The amount of sheer electricity she did generate in the Miami Beach Convention Hall was monumental.” – Dick Hoekstra, 1961

 November 28, 1930: This notice appeared in the “Los Angeles Times.”
 It notes the “Hollywood Starlets Trio” as one of the acts currently playing in the Blossom Room of the Roosevelt Hotel in Los Angeles.
-Judy and her sisters had gone by the name “Hollywood Starlets Trio” off and on during this time at various hotels and theaters and other venues.
+Judy and her sisters had gone by the name “Hollywood Starlets Trio” off and on during this time at various hotels, theaters, and other venues.
 There are no records with exact dates for these Roosevelt Hotel appearances by the sisters but it’s safe to assume that they performed there at least through this week.

 November 28, 1935: Judy sang at the Charity Benefit for Los Angeles Orphans at the Cafe Trocadero in Wes Hollywood, California.
 No recordings or photos of this event are known to exist.